-- A-165.
-ASA urges the Department of Transportation (DOT), the U.S. Department of Agriculture (USDA), other agencies and private industry to ensure an infrastructure allowing U.S. soybeans to be delivered to domestic and international markets in a timely and cost-effective manner. - A-166.
+- A-175.
+ASA supports the Department of Transportation (DOT), the U.S. Department of Agriculture (USDA), other agencies and private industry ensuring an infrastructure allowing U.S. soybeans to be delivered to domestic and international markets in a timely and cost-effective manner. - A-176.
 ASA supports directing federal infrastructure funding toward improving commercial transportation, including locks and dams, riverports, navigation projects and rural roads and bridges.
-(2024) - A-167.
-ASA supports efforts by the Soy Transportation Coalition to address issues affecting the marketing and transport of oilseeds, grains, and their products. - A-168.
-ASA supports an infrastructure funding framework that allows for public and private investment in the U.S. commercial transportation system to ensure U.S. soybeans and soybean products will be delivered to domestic and international markets in a timely and cost-effective manner.

-- A-169.
-ASA opposes any new labeling of soy oil that would restrict its current transportation status. - A-170.
+(2024) - A-177.
+ASA supports efforts by the Soy Transportation Coalition to address issues affecting the marketing and transport of oilseeds, grains, and their products. - A-178.
+ASA supports an infrastructure funding framework that allows for public and private investment in the U.S. commercial transportation system to ensure U.S. soybeans and soybean products will be delivered to domestic and international markets in a timely and cost-effective manner. - A-179.
+ASA opposes any new labeling of soy oil that would restrict its current transportation status. - A-180.
 ASA supports the transportation of petroleum through pipelines in order to alleviate transportation congestion that limits the ability of soybeans to be delivered to all markets.
-(2015) - A-171.
+(2015) - A-181.
 ASA supports the extended hours of service and the exemption of the electronic logging device (ELD) when carrying livestock and other agricultural commodities and products beyond the 150 air-mile agricultural zone.
-(2021) - A-172.
+(2021) - A-182.
 ASA opposes mandatory speed limiters on commercial trucks.
-(2024) - A-173.
+(2024) - A-183.
 ASA opposes all regulation that requires the phase-out of engines with older model years.
-(2024) - A-174.
-ASA strongly encourages increased incentives and standards for the use of renewable fuels to lower emissions and particulate matter in legacy vehicles.
-(2024) - A-175.
+(2024) - A-184.
+ASA strongly supports increased incentives and standards for the use of renewable fuels to lower emissions and particulate matter in legacy vehicles.
+(2024) - A-185.
+ASA supports a study exploring the impacts of Diesel Exhaust Fluid (DEF) systems, including the life cycle emissions to build, install, use and maintain the systems, as well as exploring more economic alternatives such as drop-in biofuels used to lower tailpipe exhaust to replace costly DEF systems.
+(2025)

+- A-186.
 ASA supports the continued exemption of agriculturalrelated hauling from the Federal Motor Carrier Safety Administration Commercial Driver's License (CDL) Program.
-(2021) - A-176.
+(2021) - A-187.
 ASA supports the enforcement of regulations for minimum height requirements for all utilities over roads as well as farm fields.
-(2024) - A-177.
+(2024) - A-188.
 ASA supports an option that allows drivers to test out of CDL training requirements.
-(2022) - A-178.
+(2022) - A-189.
 ASA supports federal infrastructure legislation including a minimum of 25% funding carve-out for rural areas.
-(2021) - A-179.
-ASA urges Congress and the Administration to adopt legislation and policies to minimize strikes, work slowdowns and lockouts that interrupt the flow of soybeans, soybean products and other farm commodities to our customers.
+(2021) - A-190.
+ASA strongly supports Congress and the Administration adopting legislation and policies to minimize strikes, work slowdowns and lockouts that interrupt the flow of soybeans, soybean products and other farm commodities to our customers.
 (2023)